John Taylor High School: History

 On 25 February 1955, Staffordshire County Council issued a notice proposing the establishment of a new Secondary Modern in Barton-under-Needwood.
-The school was initially to cater for a maximum of 600 pupils between the ages of 11 to 15 from Barton itself and the nearby districts of Branston, Tatenhill, Yoxall, Edingale, Alrewas and Walton.
-In February 1956, the Ministry of Education approved the final plans and authorised the Council to borrow £145,000 to build the new school.
+The school was initially to cater for a maximum of 600 pupils between the ages of 11 and 15 from Barton itself and the nearby districts of Branston, Tatenhill, Yoxall, Edingale, Alrewas and Walton.
+In February 1956, the Ministry of Education approved the final plans and authorised the council to borrow £145,000 to build the new school.
 The plans for the school were adapted from those of Wolgarston High School in Penkridge.

 The school itself opened to pupils on 23 September 1957, with the John Taylor crest designed by the first art master Mr Harvey.

 Under the Tripartite System, John Taylor was classed as a Secondary Modern and catered for local children who did not pass the 11+ examination.
 Those that did pass were mostly educated at Burton Grammar School (today Abbot Beyne School).
 As a result, teaching primarily focussed on vocational skills.
-Education was not offered past the age of 15 and it was not until 1970 that the first John Taylor pupil attended University.
+Education was not offered past the age of 15 and it was not until 1970 that the first John Taylor pupil attended university.